lyz-code/blue-book/docs/task_tools.md

 The inbox does not refer only to your e-mail inbox.
-It is a broader concept that includes all the elements you have collected in different ways: tasks you have to do, ideas you have thought of, notes, bills, business cards, etc…
+It is a broader concept that includes all the elements you have collected in different ways: tasks you have to do, ideas you have thought of, notes, bills, etc…

 To achieve a stress-free productivity, emptying the inbox should be a daily activity.
 Note that this does not mean doing things, it just means identifying